 § 17.06 Requiring a Clear and Unambiguous Order Prior to Finding a Litigant in Contempt

 To make a contempt finding there must be a clear court order.
 Eldridge v.
 Eldridge, 244 Conn.
 523 (1998).
 The contempt must be proven by clear and convincing evidence.
 Brody v.
 Brody, 315 Conn.
 300 (2015).
 An agreement which is not clear will not support a contempt finding.
 Lehan v.
 Lehan, 118 Conn.
 App.
 685 (2010).
 A court which does not specify, but rather implies, that the husband is to pay the mortgage, is unclear for a contempt finding in failing to pay the mortgage.
 Lawrence v.
 Cords, 159 Conn.
 App.
 194 (2015).
 If there is a good faith dispute as to the meaning of the court order, a finding of willfulness may not be made.
 Eldridge, 244 Conn. at 529.
 Failing to set forth how a lump sum payment is to be made can be deemed ambiguous especially when the agreement was signed one week prior to the financial affidavits being exchanged, which affidavit demonstrated the means by which the payment would be made.
 Parisi v.
 Parisi, 315 Conn.
 370 (2015).
+Further, courts will not rewrite a clear and unambiguous agreement.
+Thus, where the parties agreed to cap the payor’s income at $700,000 per year for the payment of alimony, the court could not rewrite the agreement to state that the cap applied to his income in excess of salary instead of his total income.
+Simpson v.
+Simpson, 222 Conn.
+App.
+466 (2023).

 #Comment Begins